Parliamentary.ai

 Overview

 This bill mandates that UK public bodies prioritize purchasing goods made in the UK.
-It aims to boost the domestic economy by increasing demand for British-made products, overriding some existing procurement rules.
+It aims to boost the British economy by increasing demand for domestically produced goods, overriding existing procurement rules to a degree.

 Description